What Does it Take to Be a Retail Sales Supervisor?

 |District of Columbia||$51,800|

-What Tools do Retail Sales Supervisors Use?
+Tools & Technologies Used by Retail Sales Supervisors

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Retail Sales Supervisors: